dubasoft/dubasoft/README.md

 ## Hi there 👋
 # I'm glad you're here!

-We are a mobile software development company, based in Brazil.
+We are a mobile software development company based in Brazil.

 <!--
 **dubasoft/dubasoft** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.